-These are just a few words that are often used to describe pilots, but they only scratch the surface of the many traits... more >
+These are just a few words that are often used to describe pilots, but they only scratch the surface of the many traits that... more >

 NASA is known for historic technological achievements, so it’s no surprise that some believe the agency invented some of the items made famous in its... more >

 Why are crew members aboard aircraft carriers always cleaning and painting?
 What does it mean to “fly the ball?”
-The lingo and daily activities aboard... more >
+The lingo and daily activities aboard an... more >

 Why is the Supermarine Spitfire a symbol of British national pride?
-While its history has often been traced back to the Schneider Trophy’s sea plane... more >
+While its history has often been traced back to the Schneider Trophy’s sea plane race... more >